joshmorel/joshmorel.ca/content/home/experience.md

 +++
 # Experience widget.
+# TODO: UPDATE THIS WITH EXPERIENCE & ENABLE
 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false TODO: add this weight = 40  # Order that this section will appear.

 title = "Experience"